NovySan/unl-digifab/sessions/week2.md

 - In the Muse software (RetinaEngrave), "Cutting" and "Engraving" are both called Engraving.
 We just choose different power settings.
 See the chart at bottom of the page.
 <img src="https://user-images.githubusercontent.com/1598545/132678369-cbc08f46-2793-48e7-9f08-f020cf8dcfc6.png" width="400px">

-__5. Cut demos__
-- We will use your HW1.
-- Let's double check/fix our HW 1 and then cut some.

 ## Cutting
 Full Spectrum Laser has their own engraving software called [RetinaEngrave](https://fslaser.com/re3/).
 We will use it from the workstation on the laser table.